-- 1. Click on the Clients () tile in the Instant On homepage of the web application.
-The Clients page is displayed. - 2.
-Click the Connected clients tab to view the list of connected clients. - 3.
-Hover the cursor over a wired or wireless client.
-A watchlist icon () is displayed at the end of the row. - 4.
-Click watchlist ().
-The client is added to the Watchlisted clients () list.
+- 1. Tap the Clients () tile in the Instant On homepage of the Instant On mobile app.
+The list of connected clients () is displayed. - 2.
+Tap on the wired or wireless client you want to add to the watchlist ().
+The Client Details page for the selected client is displayed. - 3.
+Tap the advanced menu icon () and select Add to watchlist from the drop-down menu.
+The client is added to the watchlisted clients () list.